roryclaasen/RorysMod/RifleModules.md

 ```
 10 + (75 x number of overclockers) + (13 x number of capacitors) - number of coolant + (60 x number of phasers) + (60 x number of explosion modules)

-if usage less than 10 then
+if usage is less than 10 then
 	usage equals 10
 end if
 ```